Administration

 License tab

 Section titled “License tab”Manage your SlideMind license to unlock paid features.
-Without a license, the plugin runs on the Free plan.
+Without a license, the plugin runs on the Free plan with full access to its intended scope (same-origin e-learning).

-Plan badge — Shows your current plan (Free, Personal, Pro, or Agency) with a color-coded badge.
+Plan badge — Shows your current plan (Free, Dialogue, Memory, Pro, or Agency) with a color-coded badge.
 If a license is active, a status badge (Active, Expired, or Invalid) appears next to it.

 Activating a license: